Maxvoen/Sales_Analysis/README.md

    - Improve delivery efficiency

 ### Limitations
-I had to clean product and Category fields which had inconsistency, misspelt values and leading spaces and  outlier in the quantity field replaced with median value because they have affected the accuracy of the analysis
+I had to clean product and Category fields which had inconsistency, misspelt values and leading spaces and  outlier in the quantity field replaced with median value because they have affected the accuracy of the analysis.